Conserving Nongame Wildlife: 2013

 A Year of Wildlife Conservation

-More than 1,000 plant and animal species in Georgia are species of conservation concern.
-Nearly 320 of those, from bald eagles to hellbenders, are protected by state or federal law.
+Georgia is rich in wildlife.
+Yet more than 1,000 native plant and animal species in our state are species of conservation concern.
+Of those, 318 are protected by federal or state law.

-Although part of the Georgia DNR, the Nongame Conservation Section does not receive state appropriations for nongame work.
-Instead, we depend on direct donations, fundraising and grants.
+Our challenge at the Nongame Conservation Section is that we don’t receive state appropriations for nongame work.
+Instead, we depend on direct donations, fundraising initiatives and grants.

 Chief, Nongame Conservation Section